kimbring2/mario_ai/README.md

 # Introduction
-Training a Deep Learning agent for the Super Mario Bros 3 game
+Training a Deep Learning agent for the Super Mario Bros 3 game.
+This game is more challenging to the agent than Sonic game because it requires more complex movement and longer memory ability.

 # Requirement
 - OpenAI Gym 0.21.0 version: ```pip install gym==0.21.0```